Q. What is the Parramatta Light Rail route?

 Q. Are there plans to extend the Parramatta Light Rail to Epping?

 A. An extension to Epping continues to be investigated by Transport for NSW.
-Customers between Epping and Macquarie Park already enjoy good heavy rail services and will soon benefit from the Sydney Metro Northwest line under construction.
+Customers between Epping and Macquarie Park already enjoy good heavy rail services and the recently opened Sydney Metro Northwest line.

 Please click here to download a PDF copy of this FAQ.